 Today many Congkak tournaments are organized for children in Malaysia, e.g. in Kuala Lumpur, Kuala Terengganu, Pekan and Seremban.
-Several hotels in southern Borneo offer Congkak courses to tourists.
-Since 2004, the Malaysian Embassy and the Malaysian Association in France sponsor each year a Congkak tournament to spread Malaysian culture in Europe.
-Another tournament is held in Wales during the Cardiff European Games, an annual meeting of Malaysians from all across Europe.
-In Brunei, Congkak is also played during the night of royal ceremonials such as the Istiadat Malam Berjaga-jaga at the palace or nobility's residence.
+Several hotels in southern Borneo offer Congkak course to tourists.
+Since 2004, the Malaysian Embassy and the Malaysian Association in France sponsore each year a Congkak tournament to spread Malaysian culture in Europe.
+Another tournament is held in Wales during the Cardiff

+European Games, an annual meeting of Malaysians from all across Europe.

+In Brunei, Congkak is also played during the night of royal ceremonials such as the Istiadat Malam Berjaga-jaga at the palace or nobility'sresidence

 Congkak consists of: Congkak uses an oblong game board called papan congkak, which has two rows each one with five to ten playing pits.
-These pits are called lubang kampong ("village") or lubang anak ("child") in Malaysia.
-Most widespread boards have 2×7 playing pits.
+These pits are called lubang kampong("village") or lubang anak("child") in Malaysia.
+Most widespread are boards with 2x7 playing pits.
 In addition, there is at either end a larger hole to store the captured counters.
-The store is called lubang rumah ("house") in Malaysia.
-Each player owns the store to their left.
-Each of the small pits contains at the beginning of the game as many counters (usually cowrie shells or tamarind seeds called anak-anak buah in Malaysia) as each row counts small pits.
+The store is called lubang rumah("house") in Malaysia.
+Each player owns the store to her or his left.

+Each of the small pits contains at the beginning of the game as many counters(usually cowrie shells or tamarind seeds called anak-anak buah in Malaysia) as each row counts small pits.

 How to play Congkak: 2 players sit opposite each other.
-Each player owns the row of houses directly in front of them houses and the storehouse on their left.
+Each player owns the row of houses directly in front of her or his houses and the storehouse on her or his left.

-(1) Players play simultaneously beginning with any one of their houses and dropping seeds clockwise into each house until the player is finished with all the seeds in their hand.
-On their round, a seed is placed in a player's storehouse but not their opponent's.

-(2) On ending a round, the player takes all the seeds of the house that they dropped the last seed in and the process is repeated until the last seed is dropped into an empty house.(3) If the last seed falls in a house that is part of a player's village, they can pick all the seeds from the opponent's house that lies opposite it and put them in their storehouse.(4) If the last seed drops in their storehouse, they can continue the game, picking a house of their choice from their side.

-(5) When the last seed drops in an empty house, they are considered mati ("dead") and ends their turn.
-The opponent continues until they similarly end their turn.
+- (a) Players play simultaneously beginning with anyone of their hoses and dropping seeds clockwise into each house until each the player is finished with all the seeds in her or his hand.
+On her or his round, a seed is placed in a player's storehouse but not her or his opponent's. - (b) On ending her or his round, the player takes all the seeds of the house that she or he has dropped her or his last seed in and the process is repeated until the last seed is dropped into an empty house. - (c) If the last seed falls in a house that is part of a player's village, she or he can pick all the seeds from her or his opponent's house that lies opposite it and put them in her or his storehouse. - (d) If it drops in her or his storehouse, she or he can continue the game, picking a house of her or his choice from her or his side. - (e) When the last seed drops in an empty house, she or he is considered mati("dead") and ends her or his turn.
+Her or his opponent continues until she or he similarly ends her or his turn.

-Data analyses: Mardhiah plays Congkak against Husna

-under the rules mentioned above.
-The non-dimensional advantage $\alpha(\eta)$ is defined as where $S_M(\eta)$ is Mardhiah's current score, $S_H(\eta)$ Husna's current score, S_T the total score for the two players in the game, and η the non-dimensional game length.
-The sign of non-dimensional advantage is positive when Mardhiah gets advantage, while it is negative when Husna gets advantage.
-The uncertainty of game outcome ξ is derived by
+Data analyses: Mardhiah plays Congkak against Husna under the rules mentioned in the above.
+The non-dimensional advantage $\alpha(\eta)$ is defined as where $S_M(\eta)$ is Mardhiah's current scores, $S_H(\eta)$ Husna's current scores, $S_T$ the total scores for the two players in the game, and $\eta$ the non-dimensional game length.
+Sign of the non-dimensional advantage is defined to be positive when Mardhiah gets advantage, while it is negative when Husna advantage.

-$$\alpha(\eta) = \frac{[S_M(\eta) - S_H(\eta)]}{S_T} \text{ for } 0 \le \eta \le 1,$$
+$$\label{eq:alpha} \begin{split} \alpha(\eta) {=} [S_M(\eta) {-} S_H(\eta)] / S_T \quad \text{for } 0 \leq \eta {\leq} 1, \end{split}$$